deomorxsy/deorice/README.md

 ```

-Main plugins used in this vim/neovim rice:
+Main plugins used in this vim/neovim rice, not ordered:
 - [telescope](https://github.com/nvim-telescope/telescope.nvim) or [chadtree](https://github.com/ms-jpq/chadtree) for fuzzy search.
 The second is a whole [completion client](https://www.reddit.com/r/neovim/comments/p4m8vt/i_spent_1_year_of_my_life_on_making_a_fast_as/) spawning sqlite vms in memory and integrating with other external programs;
-- [nvim-R](https://github.com/jalvesaq/Nvim-R) to run a R interpreter inside neovim (checkout the tmux integration)
+- [nvim-R](https://github.com/jalvesaq/Nvim-R) to run a R interpreter inside neovim (checkout the tmux integration);
 - [vimtex](https://github.com/lervag/vimtex) for latex local editions;
 - [lsp-zero](https://github.com/VonHeikemen/lsp-zero.nvim) as a Language Server Protocols manager (literally acts as a package manager), which are external to neovim;
+- [mason.nvim](https://github.com/williamboman/mason.nvim) as a package manager for LSP servers, DAP servers, linters, and formatters;
-- [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to parse all the code in the editor, which builds an incremental tree that is useful for a bunch of tasks related to programming language constructs, like highlighting, indenting, folding of these constructs, text-object manipulation and [others](https://tree-sitter.github.io/tree-sitter/).
+- [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to parse all the code in the editor.
+It builds an incremental parsing tree that is useful for a bunch of tasks related to programming language constructs, like highlighting, indenting, folding of these constructs, text-object manipulation and [others](https://tree-sitter.github.io/tree-sitter/).
 Also fast af;